Last Updated: 8 August 2020

 It is first and foremost a place for:

-- everyone to share news and research relevant for the different homeland questions,
+- Everyone to share short news and research (preferably through summaries/abstracts), relevant for the different homeland questions.

-- on point discussion of these topics above.
+- Having on point, short discussion of these topics above.

 It should be ideal for those interested in sharing and commenting on the latest formal research about: